From OWL Test Cases

 Tests using this feature

-No newly submitted test cases currently use this feature.
+No approved test cases currently use this feature.

 No proposed test cases currently use this feature.There are 1 newly submitted test cases that currently use this feature:

 |Direct Semantics Literal disjoint from Thing||Alan Ruttenberg||A test demonstrating that literals are disjoint from Thing in the direct semantics.
 See thread at http://lists.w3.org/Archives/Public/semantic-web/2010Oct/0116.html.
 The following ontology, which is consistent according to the Direct Semantics, demonstrates that literals are not OWL things.
 In it, owl:Thing is an enumerated class containing at most 2 individuals.
 One of those individuals has three data property literal values 42,43,44 ^xsd:integer.
 If the literals were instance of owl:Thing, this ontology would be inconsistent as there can be only two distinct members of owl:Thing, but there are three distinct literals.
 On the date this test was entered, Pellet and Fact+ correctly determined that the ontology is consistent and Hermit acknowledged that while it found the ontology inconsistent, this was a bug.|